kubeshop/botkube/CONTRIBUTING.md

   * Wrap the body at 72 characters
   * Use the body to explain _what_ and _why_ instead of _how_

-* Try to squash unimportant commits and rebase your changes on to develop branch, this will make sure we have clean log of changes.
+* Try to squash unimportant commits and rebase your changes on to the `main` branch, this will make sure we have clean log of changes.